apollo

 How to manage the interaction:

-Although taking Q-Pril 10 mg Tablet together with Irbesartan may possibly result in an interaction, they can be taken together if prescribed by your doctor.
+Although taking Q-Pril 10 mg Tablet together with Potassium iodide may possibly result in an interaction, they can be taken together if prescribed by your doctor.
 However, contact your doctor immediately if you experience signs and symptoms of hyperkalemia, such as nausea, vomiting, confusion, numbness, tingling in hands and feet, and irregular heartbeat.
-It is advised to limit the intake of potassium-rich foods like tomatoes, bananas, mangoes, beans, and potassium-containing supplements.
+It is advised to limit the intake of potassium-rich foods like tomatoes, bananas, mangoes, beans, coconut and potassium-containing supplements.
 Do not discontinue any medication without consulting your doctor.

 How does the drug interact with Q-Pril 10 mg Tablet: